Adich1340/Tooltip-app/README.md

 7. Great, now the tooltip app is running on the page.

 For testing you can use the debugger on the devtools (on the right size), also run code on the console.

+Notice: The language on "google" should set to English and the app works on chrome.
+-